Kirkton of Glenisla Coffin Road

 Start location: unclassified road, north of Kilry Lodge (NO 233 550)

 End location: B951, Kirkton of Glenisla (NO 212 603)

 Path Type: Coffin Road

 Back to Search

-The first kilometre of the route is a tarmac road serving a number of houses and Loanhead farm.
-Just after Loanhead a gate gives access to a grassy path leading up the hill.
+The first kilometre of the Coffin Road coincides with the Cateran Trail; it follows a tarmac road serving a number of houses and Loanhead farm.
+Just after Loanhead, this old right of way diverges from the Cateran Trail - a gate gives access to a grassy path leading up the hill.
 It crosses a stone track (gate each side) then continues as a grassy path up Broom Hill.
 Trees have recently been planted over much of the hill; there is a broken gate at the start of an older, but still recent, plantation, through which the path is more distinct, until it reaches a fire look-out and crosses a new track (shown on latest maps).
 The path is less obvious beyond this track, but the line can be seen while descending to the look-out.
 After another broken gate, the path becomes very wet underfoot, but is easily followed to the end of the wood where there is a high gate, easily opened.
 The path continues clearly defined over open moorland, then after another gate follows a dyke to a small wood.
 The map shows the path diverging from the wood at the southern end, but the gate is adjacent to the wood.
-On the hillside down to Glenisla the path is somewhat intermittent, until the footbridge is reached; on the other side of the river a gravel path leads to the road.
+On the hillside down to Glenisla the path is somewhat intermittent, but the Cateran Trail is rejoined just before a suspension footbridge is reached.
+On the other side of the river a gravel path leads to the road.

-OS Landranger sheet 53 (Blairgowrie & Forest of Alyth)
+OS Landranger 53 (Blairgowrie & Forest of Alyth)